oruscam/lspiv-guidelines/Guidelines_EN.md

 The coefficients $a_{i j}$ represent scaling, rotation, and shear deformation.
 At least three point correspondences are needed to solve the matrix.
 This transformation is recommended for image sequences with camera movements that include translations, rotations, zoom variations, and/or shear deformations.

-3.  <u>Projective Transformation:</u> Does not preserve angles, parallelism, or scale.
+3.  *Projective Transformation:* Does not preserve angles, parallelism, or scale.
 Allows complex perspective distortions.
 The transformation matrix is the one given in equation [(1.1)](#e11).
 At least four point correspondences are required to solve the matrix.
 This transformation is recommended for image sequences with complex camera movements that involve perspective variations.
 It is the most sensitive transformation.

 Greater accuracy in the estimated transformation is achieved when a larger number of matched features is used to solve the transformation matrix.
 However, incorrect matches can introduce noise into this process.
 There are algorithms designed to reduce the influence of these incorrect matches when determining $\mathbf{H}$, such as the RANSAC method (Fischler & Bolles, 1981) and its modifications.
 Once the transformation matrix is obtained, it is applied to the pixels of the image being transformed to minimize camera motion.
 [Figure A.1.6](#figA16) shows an example of a similarity transformation applied to the example in [Figure A.1.4](#figA14).